Eco Friendly Games Ideas & Activities for Kids

 Old SocksOk so let’s be fair, every house has a stash of odd socks and old socks.
 (How is it possible that an even number of socks can go in a washing machine but only an odd number comes out?)
 Anyway why not make some Sock Puppets with those odd socks?
 White are best for obvious reasons but any old socks with do to be honest.
 You can even make Door Stoppers with old socks.
 Just get the children to fill them with sand or something similar and decorate the outside however they want and with whatever you have hanging around.
 Who knew socks had so much potential?

-So there we are, three eco crafts to be getting on with.
+So there we are, three eco friendly games ideas and craft inspiration to be getting on with.
 Come back and have a look soon and we’ll give you a few more ideas for things to do with potatoes and brown paper bags!